Home Care Tips

 - Brush your tongue to remove bacteria, freshening your breath.

-Dr. Saunders and Dr. Lim works with patients to determine their best brushing options, whether a traditional, ADA-approved soft bristle brush or a power, yet simple-to-use electric toothbrush.
+Dr. Saunders and Dr. Lim work with patients to determine their best brushing options, whether a traditional, ADA-approved soft bristle brush or a power, yet simple-to-use electric toothbrush.

 Daily flossing keeps the spaces between teeth and at the gum line noticeably cleaner and healthier.
 These hard-to-reach areas are often missed by brushing alone, opening the door for periodontal disease to develop.
 Adding flossing to your hygienic routine allows you to comprehensively care for your smile.